Concrete Work Toolbox Talk

 There are several hazards that can pose a risk to employees working with concrete, it does not matter if it is dry or wet concrete.

 Dry concrete can irritate the eyes, nose, throat, and upper respiratory system.
-Skin contact may result in ailments ranging from moderate irritation to thickening or even cracking of the skin.
+Skin contact may result in "concrete burns" and ailments ranging from moderate irritation to thickening or even cracking of the skin.
 If employees are exposed to silica dust for long periods of time they also run the risk of developing silicosis and/ or lung cancer.

 Wet concrete can still pose health hazards if you have overexposure.
 So always use precautions around both dry and wet.